-- You may also be asked to sign a release authorizing the GAL to check relevant records, such as school, medical, or mental health records.
+- You may be asked to sign a release authorizing the GAL to check relevant records, such as school, medical, or mental health records.

 - The GAL may use “formal discovery” to assist in the investigation, including interrogatories, requests for document production, or conducting depositions.

 - The GAL generally will give the parents and/or attorneys a preliminary summary of what the GAL will present to the judge.
-The input could change depending on additional evidence or facts that are uncovered.
+The findings could change depending on additional evidence or facts that are uncovered.

 - Generally, the parents’ attorneys will discuss the GAL’s preliminary recommendations with their clients.
 If the parents cannot agree, the case is prepared for trial before a judge, who will consider the evidence presented and make the final decision.